-The biggies of a professional home inspection may most likely be the roof and the foundation of a house.
+The biggies of a professional home inspection may most likely be the roof, main sewer line and the foundation of a house.
 These are both critical components of the complete structural part of the home’s inspection.
 Without a solid foundation, a structure might not survive the test of time and a defective roof simply means costly repairs and replacement.

 Whether you are a home buyer or seller, you may like to know the condition of the home’s roof.
 The roof element of the building inspection includes the exterior roof and features as well as the inside attic space.